runrig-coop/hedgerows/notes/outline-of-narrative.md

 # Outline of the Main Narrative
 - Intro
   - Main thesis
-- My FOSS narrative: now -> early 2000's
+- My FOSS narrative: from now BACKWARD to early 2000's
   - Stealing the commons from off the goose
   - GOAT 2018 - 20122
   - Rediscovering the commons, understanding enclosure